Bizagi can support more than one organization at a time on a single project. Processes can be used by all organizations defined.

 Organizations and Users

 •If you have defined several Organizations each end user should belong to at least one of them.
 A user can belong to multiple organizations.
-He/she will be assigned to the cases created in the organizations to which he/she belongs.
+They will be assigned to the cases created in the organizations to which they belong.

 •When a new Organization has been created, a new User Property will be displayed in the Users Administration menu on the Work Portal.

-For each user, select which Organizations he or she belongs to.
+For each user, select which Organizations they belong to.
 The Positions are available accordingly to the selected Organization.

 Keep in mind that a user may belong to ONE Location, even though the user belongs to several organizations.